k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: prevent the Amulet of Yendor from being teleported whilst in the Sanctum.)
 - Fix: prevent monsters that are carrying the Amulet of Yendor from being teleported while in the Sanctum
+- Fix: don't allow tipping a floor container into itself II